 Ford Explorer Sport Trac owners have reported 4 problems related to differential unit (under the power train category).

-The vehicle is a 2004 Ford Explorer Sport Trac.
 Grinding feel from the rear end resulted in a replaced and updated complete rear end from Ford.
 Still have very loud whining noise when automatic transmission is in first gear.
 Dealer says this is normal and I have to get use to it.
 Also have noticable thumping from transmission and drive shaft area when between 30 and 50 mph.
 Dealer has verified noise and is considering a new drive shaft.
 Car is new and has less than 3000 miles.
-This differential unit problem happened on Sunday, August 8, 2004.

 See all problems of the 2004 Ford Explorer Sport Trac.